FrenaldyH/University/Data_Structures_&_Algorithm/Praktikum/Praktikum_1/README.md

 # Praktikum 1
-#### This was one of the Data Structures and Algorithms practicums, held on April 11, 2025, from 15:30 to 17:30
+#### This was one of the Data Structures and Algorithms practicums, held on April 11, 2025, from 15:30 to 17:30.
+In this practicum, we are required to implement a data structure that we created from scratch.
+Due to the limited time, which was only 2 hours, my code is not clean enough.
+I apologize if there are any unused variables or functions, and some leftover debug code.

 ## Problem Task & Solution
 ### 1. [Hello](./probA-Hello.pdf) - [Solution](./A.c)